muxinc/snitch-world/README.md

 # 👀 Summary

-Snitch World is a re-imagining of a previous project version with some new features and features.
-In this version, we really wanted to highlight some of Mux’s capabilities pulled together in a practical example.
-Snitch is intednded to create an experience that was interactive with elements that demonstrated moments where commerce and **Viewer** interactions could take place.
+Snitch World is a re-imagining of a previous project (now deprecated).
+This iteration of Snitch has been updated to showcase some use some of the new features and services from Mux.
+Snitch demonstrates how to create an experience that was interactive with elements that demonstrated moments where commerce and **Viewer** interactions could take place.

 Snitch has 2 _main_ pages:

 - Studio - Used by the **Content Creator** persona to go live from the browser
 - Watch - Used by the **Viewer** persona to view a live stream

-The **legacy** Snitch World is still accessible at [https://snitch.world/](https://snitch.world/).
-If you want to use it, you’ll need to start a livestream using a broadcasting app (like OBS).
+**NOTE**: This repo is provided purely for educational purposes and offers no formal support.

-## ✨Features
+## ✨ Features

-- Mux Spaces: Used on the Studio page and that allows the **Content Creator** to go live from the browser.
+- [Mux Spaces](https://docs.mux.com/guides/video/build-real-time-video-experiences): Used on the Studio page and that allows the **Content Creator** to go live from the browser.
-- Livestream Low Latency: The livestream that Studio Embed uses is configured by Snitch to use the low latency feature.
+- [Mux Livestream Low Latency](https://docs.mux.com/guides/video/reduce-live-stream-latency): The livestream that Studio Embed uses is configured by Snitch to use the low latency feature.
-- Mux Player: Used on the Watch page.
+- [Mux Player](https://docs.mux.com/guides/video/mux-player): Used on the Watch page.
 Contains custom media elements for reactions, reaction presentation and call to action.
 This is only rendered for the **Viewer** via the watch page.
 - Reactions: Allows **Viewers** to react to the live stream as it is occurring in order to let other **Viewers** and **Content Creator** know their sentiments of the live stream.
 - Call to Actions: The **Content Creator** has the ability to publish a Call to Action to **Viewers** with a link that displays over the player during a live stream.
-- Engagement Stat Counts: Displayed on the Studio page so that the **Content Creator** can see it.
+- [Mux Engagement Stat Counts](https://docs.mux.com/guides/data/see-how-many-people-are-watching): Displayed on the Studio page so that the **Content Creator** can see it.
 - PubNub Integration: Uses PubNub's event message bus for publishing and subscribing messages between Watch page, Watch page and Snitch backend middleware.

 ## 🎁 Installation